kgroveshok/z80-homebrew/DEV-DIARY.md

 than having to program an EEPROM.
 Of course can test hardware parts like storage.
 At the moment...

-TODO wire up a temp interface to the serial EEPROMS so I can test storage on the SC114 as I have the PIO and digital IO cards installed
+DONE Add keyboard macro defs on function keys - need them as tokens in the dictionary for easy recall - add as user defs?
-TODO cleanup not being done.
+DONE  cleanup/free not being done.
 Is that a problem?
+Use DSPPOPFREE.
+Seems to be OK in some situations but with SW it crashes straight away that is using my malloc.
+Switched back to DK88 and free is working so use this one for now and note bug.

-TODO Dont think parser calls are releasing memory
+TODO write a simple screen saver demo to test for runtime crashes

-TODO free not working?
+TODO wire up a temp interface to the serial EEPROMS so I can test storage on the SC114 as I have the PIO and digital IO cards installed
-TODO Add keyboard macro defs on function keys - need them as tokens in the dictionary for easy recall
+TODO with the second PIO port hook up and debug the sound card TODO ?DUP word to duplicate if the TOS value is non-zero TODO PICK word to pick a value at a given value on stack and move to TOS

-TODO ?DUP word to duplicate if the TOS value is non-zero TODO PICK word to pick a value at a given value on stack and move to TOS
+TODO my malloc is failing on free